vincentsijben/tz-alert/README.md

 * create a copy of `config.json.example` and rename it to `config.json`.
 * `discord_token`: copy and paste the Discord token (see Discord setup below)
 * `discord_userID`: copy and paste your Discord User ID (https://techswift.org/2020/04/22/how-to-find-your-user-id-on-discord/)
-* `discord_prefix`: pick a prefix that does not exist in your current Discord server
+* `discord_prefix`: pick a prefix that does not exist in your current Discord server.
+If you don't have any bots, you can use the default "!".
-* `tezos_address`: your tezos address you want to get notifications for
+* `tezos_address`: the Tezos address you want to get notifications for
 * run the program with `node ./src/index.js`
 * keep it running while your account balance changes to see it in action or host it on a live server